An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings: An Asymptotic Equivalence Principle

-Theorem~\ref{thm:equivalence} rigorously establishes the above heuristic arguments.
+Theorem~\ref{thm:equivalence} rigorously establishes the heuristic arguments mentioned above.
 In addition, it shows that, despite the apparent statistical dependence among $\set{A_k}_{k \ge \ell}$, they can be treated as a collection of asymptotically independent matrices.
-Consequently, the self-consistent equation in \eref{m_equation} corresponds to the additive free convolution of an MP law with a semicircle law.
-As a heuristic way to obtain \eref{m_equation}, we can use \eref{Ak_Sk} and \eref{Yk_def_heuristics} to write
+As a result, the self-consistent equation in \eref{m_equation} corresponds to the additive free convolution of an MP law with a semicircle law.
+To heuristically derive \eref{m_equation}, we can employ \eref{Ak_Sk} and \eref{Yk_def_heuristics} to express:

-Observe that this has the form of the matrix given in \eref{gMP} (in Appendix~\ref{appendix:MP_law}).
-Again, by assuming that the family $\{\har{k}{a}(\vx)\} $ are not just uncorrelated but are indeed independent random variables, $\mA$ satisfies the MP law in \eref{m_gMP}, \emph{i.e.},
+Notice that this expression has the form of the matrix presented in \eref{gMP} (in Appendix~\ref{appendix:MP_law}).
+By further assuming that the family ${\har{k}{a}(\vx)}$ consists of not just uncorrelated but indeed independent random variables, $\mA$ adheres to the MP law in \eref{m_gMP}, meaning its limiting Stieltjes transform, denoted by $m(z)$, satisfies the equation:

 where in the last step we have used the fact that $n/\Nk[\ell] \to \ratio \ell!$, $n / \Nk \to \infty$ for $k < \ell$ and $n / \Nk \to 0$ for $k > \ell$.
 Observe that, after dropping the $ \mathcal{O}( d^{-1/2} )$ error term, \eref{m_equation_heuristics} is exactly the self-consistent equation in \eref{m_equation}.